RicoJia/notes/Fun_Projects/RJJE_Arm/Project_Notes.md

     - Servos take PWM signals as inputs.
 The output torque rating goes higher if the input voltage is higher.

     - **If you have a servo that vibrates, here are some possible reasons: ** [Source](https://electronicguidebook.com/reasons-why-a-servo-motor-vibrates/)
         - Power is instable, or not adequate.
 So get a larger power supply, or power cable
         - Working near the range limits
-        - Motors are cheap so that parts don't work properly.
+        - Motors are cheap so that parts don't work properly. **In my case, some motors did work better than others.
+I think that's because the good ones have better correspondence to the internal PID control loop**

 2. Modelling
     - First, obtain the STL files of major parts created by Rico Jia.
 Note that these STL files were created using Onshape, and some not-important details are omitted.